Mandates Beyond the Advisers Act: Anti-Money Laundering, ERISA Compliance and ’34 Act Section 13 Reporting for Investment Advisers

 While the Investment Advisers Act of 1940 includes most of the rules and regulations an advisory firm needs to abide by to be compliant, other regulations affect advisory firms in significant ways and must be considered.
 This course surveys anti-money laundering, basic ERISA compliance for advisers and ’34 Act Section 13 reporting requirements for advisers – mandates that every advisory firm needs to understand and might need to incorporate into its compliance program.

-1) The focus of the first topic of this session is a survey of basic Employee Retirement Income Security Act (ERISA) compliance for investment advisers as well as an overview of new fiduciary rules announced in April 2016.
+- The focus of the first topic of this session is a survey of basic Employee Retirement Income Security Act (ERISA) compliance for investment advisers.

 This session will provide an overview of the essential definitions and concepts upon which ERISA is based, and how the new rule has expanded these concepts beyond pension plans to IRAs, HSAs, certain 403(b)s, etc. It will then provide guidance to help you begin planning how your firm will adapt to them.

 - The focus of the second topic of this session is anti-money laundering (AML) for investment advisers.